-A pre-licensing review, commonly referred to as a vendor design review, is an optional service that the CNSC provides for the assessment of a vendor's design for a nuclear power plant or small reactor.
-The primary purpose of a vendor design review is to inform the vendor of the overall acceptability of the reactor design.
+A pre-licensing review, commonly referred to as a vendor design review, is an optional service that the CNSC provides for the assessment of a vendor's reactor design.
+The primary purpose of a vendor design review is to provide feedback to the vendor about how it is addressing Canadian regulatory requirements and CNSC expectations in its design and design activities.
 The CNSC enters into a service agreement with the vendor that is based on a fixed scope of work.